zhenjess/Birds_v2/README.md

 ## Upcoming features

 In the future I would like to add:
-  * Branch pages/birds
-  * Question, Answers, and Reviews pages/birds
-  * Cart
+  * Filter shoe index items per shoe details (color, material, and style)